Python packaging, environment and dependency management

 “import antigravity” raises an exception if you want CUDA antigravity

-How to install the right versions of everything for some python code I am developing?
-How to deploy it in a robust and reliable fashion?
+How to install the right versions of everything for some Python code I am developing?
+How to deploy it robustly and reliably?
 How to share it with others?
 How to minimise the tedious manual labour of doing the above?

-As with many other dynamic languages that have lots of external dependencies, maintaining consistent project dependencies is a complicated mess.
-See also Software package managers, Software dependency managers and intractable standards battles
+As with many other dynamic languages that have lots of external dependencies, maintaining consistent project dependencies in Python is a complicated mess.
+See also software package managers, software dependency managers and intractable standards battles…

 1 Things we can safely ignore